 From Congress to county auditor, candidates promise to support their communities and ours.

-[Editor’s Note: This story will appear in the April issue of Prizm, which will be available across Ohio starting April 1.
-The story in the magazine, however, only includes 11 candidates.
-We learned of Rebecca Howard’s candidacy in Ohio House District 53 after our deadline.]
+[Editor’s Note: This story appeared in the April 2018 issue of Prizm, but only included 11 candidates.
+We learned of Rebecca Howard’s candidacy in Ohio House District 53 and Matthew Guyette’s candidacy in the state’s 8th Congressional District after our deadline.]

 By Bob Vitale

 Even in bright red Licking County, where Donald Trump won 62 percent of the vote in 2016, Jeremy Blake sees a blue wave building.